Am i charging too much per mile?

 Same day, over night, 3 years later...
 As long as it gets there who cares right?

 Enjoy this discussion?
 Check out these related topics: What rate should you charge a luton with tail lift per mile, Calls To Do 4 Mile Jobs...
-Then Not Accept A Minimum Charge, pence per mile, How do people keep afloat when they charge pennys per mile, Charging for additional items., City Sprint, Prices to charge, Unbelievable rates, Trade plate work, RICO charge rate and is it negotiable.
+Then Not Accept A Minimum Charge, pence per mile, Charging for additional items., How do people keep afloat when they charge pennys per mile, City Sprint, Bidding, Unbelievable rates, Prices to charge, Where are all the big hitters?.

 Reply To Topic